meinvyuxiao/2023-Turkey-Syria-Earthquake-ML-Data/README.md

 **resampled_tifs**: A collection of all features' raster files in GeoTiff format.

-**all_features_4damge_level_select_within_shps**: A collection of all features' raster files selected within the corresponding damage level in GeoTiff format.

-There are 8 columns in the summary file - 'data_collection.txt', in the order of 1.
-Longitude, 2.
-Latitude, 3.
-Amplitude Dispersion Index, 4.
-Damage_Proxy_from_Sentinel1, 5.
-Damage_Proxy_from_ALOS2, 6.
-Normalized Difference Built-up Index, 7.
-Peak ground acceleration, 8.
-Ground_Truth.

-For the ground truth ranging from 0-4, the meaning is:
-0:  no damage;
-1: slight damage;
-2: heavily damaged;
-3: to be demolished;
-4: collapsed;

 The data used in the paper only includes 3 damage levels (0,1,2), i.e., no damage(0), slight damage(1), serious damage(2).